wfenske/IfdefRevolver/README.md

    `ifdefrevolve-project.sh -p myproject`

    This will start the analysis.
+It will create a directory with the same name as the project, and this directory contains subdirectories `snapshots` (for project checkouts), `logs` (for log data), and `results` (for analysis results such as changes, CPP use, etc.).

    In case anything goes wrong:

    - You'll see some output such as

-     ```make: *** [results/openvpn/.analysis_successful] Error 2```
+     ``make: *** [myproject/results/.analysis_successful] Error 2``

-   - Inspect the log messages are in the `logs` subdirectory.
-A
-	 subdirectory with the name of the analyzed project is
-	 automatically created below the `logs` directory.
-Different log
-	 files are created for different phases of the analysis process:
+   - Inspect the log messages are in the `logs` subdirectory of the project directory.
+Different log files are created for different phases of the analysis process:

      1. lscommits.log
+     1. lsparentcommits.log
      1. checkout.log
 	 1. analyze.log